Resources

 Odyssey Online provides an educational journey using museum objects from the Michael C. Carlos Museum at Emory University in Atlanta, Georgia and the Memorial Art Gallery of the University of Rochester in Rochester, New York.
 Children can make their own discoveries about the objects from the Near East, Egypt, Greece, and Rome.

 ThinkQuest - a global network of students, teachers, parents, and technologists exploring youth-centered learning on the Net.
-They have thousands of student-created entries in their Web-based library for you to explore as well as a competition that awards prizes to the best educational Web sites.

 UNICEF Voices of Youth Home Page is a web site maintained by UNICEF in New York City where students, educators and community meet to discuss education related to global issues such as children and work, children's rights, etc.